calaldees/teachingWorkshops/teacherEducation/ofstedComputing.md

 > ... the lab work of computer science: it motivates, illuminates, and brings to life the dry bones of theory.
 Without programming, computer science would be a dry, theoretical husk of a subject.
 Imagine a music lesson where the students only studied the rules of counterpoint or the structure of sonata form, but never brought them to life by performing or composing such music!
 <sub>Peyton-Jones</sub>

-> (Students) fail to understand the notional machine they are learning to control
+> (Students) fail to understand the #notional-machine they are learning to control
 <sub>Sorva</sub>

 National Curriculum